Hesed / Tikkun Olam

 During our current COVID crisis, the acts of kindness we are accustomed to doing are in many cases on hold.
 How do we visit the sick?
 Embrace those who are grieving?
 Join with joy at a wedding or b’nei mitzvot?
 How do we remain a community when we must retain a distance?

-Even though we are not holding services, many of our members relied on the kiddush meals on Shabbat.
+As services begin to come back, many of our members relied on the kiddush meals on Shabbat.
 We are continuing to provide them.
 Volunteers are always helpful as we package and pass out the meals on our grounds on Shabbat.
 Call the main office or click here to volunteer.

 Help that can be given at a distance